core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

 Then, PEER_1 starts a new KUDOS execution acting again as initiator, by sending the first KUDOS message as a CoAP request.
 This is protected with a temporary Security Context CTX_1, which is newly derived from the retained CTX_OLD, and from the new values X1 and N1 exchanged in the present KUDOS execution.

-Upon receving the first KUDOS message, PEER_2, acting again as responder, proceeds as follows.
+Upon receiving the first KUDOS message, PEER_2, acting again as responder, proceeds as follows.

 1. PEER_2 attempts to verify the first KUDOS message by using a temporary Security Context CTX_1'.
 This is derived from the Security Context CTX_NEW established during the latest successfully completed KUDOS execution.